Aimee Semple McPherson: Death

 On September 26, 1944, McPherson went to Oakland, California, for a series of revivals, planning to preach her popular "Story of My Life" sermon.
-When McPherson's son went to her hotel room at 10:00 the next morning, he found her unconscious with pills and a half-empty bottle of capsules nearby.
+When her son went to her hotel room at 10:00 the next morning, he found her unconscious with pills and a half-empty bottle of capsules nearby.
 She was dead by 11:15.
 It was later discovered that she had called her doctor that morning complaining of feeling ill from the medicine, but he was in surgery.
 She then phoned another doctor who referred her to yet another physician.
-However, McPherson lost consciousness before the third could be contacted.
+McPherson lost consciousness before the third physician could be contacted.

-The autopsy revealed a heart attack, probably caused by an overdose of sleeping pills.
-She had been taking sleeping pills following numerous health problems.
-Among the pills found in the hotel room was the barbiturate secobarbital, a strong sedative which had not been prescribed for her.
-It was unknown how she obtained them.
+The autopsy revealed a heart attack likely caused by an overdose of sleeping pills, which she was taking following numerous health problems.
+Among the pills found in her room was the barbiturate secobarbital, a strong sedative that she had not been prescribed; it is unknown how she obtained the pills.
 Given the circumstances, there was speculation about suicide, but most sources generally agree the overdose was accidental.

-45,000 people waited in long lines, some until 2 a.m., to file past the evangelist, whose body lay in state for three days at the Temple.
+Forty-five thousand people waited in long lines, some until 2 a.m., to file past the evangelist whose body lay in state for three days at the Temple.
 It later took 11 trucks to transport the $50,000 worth of flowers to the cemetery.
-Though they had left McPherson's employ on bad terms, her former assistant pastor Rheba Crawford Splivalo, daughter Roberta, and her mother Mildred Kennedy were also in attendance.
+Though they had left McPherson's employ on bad terms, her former assistant pastor Rheba Crawford Splivalo, McPherson's daughter Roberta, and her mother Mildred Kennedy also attended.